orgmir/luisramos.dev/src/content/2017-09-05-fastlane-supply-issues/index.md

   - mobile
 ---

 Ever since I found out about [`fastlane`][fastlane], I've been using it to deploy Android and iOS apps.
-It's amazing how streamlined things can get: it saves you a bunch of time when deploying a release; it supports integrations with your favourite distribution platforms (yay Crashlytics); and you can easily copy the setup from one app to the other!
+It's amazing how streamlined things can get: it saves you a bunch of time when deploying a release; it supports integrations with your favorite distribution platforms (yay Crashlytics); and you can easily copy the setup from one app to the other!
 Couldn't be happier with it.

 Here's a tip for the Android devs out there using [`fastlane`][fastlane], add this to your `before_all` step: